Hawaii public schools to remain closed until state goes 4 weeks without new COVID-19 cases

 A comprehensive school program may not be available immediately once school resumes, the memo warns.

-School programs may resume in phases and could include provisions for social distancing, priority services for vulnerable learners, staggered start and end times, modified attendance requirements and a combination of school-based and distance learning, it said.
+School programs might resume in phases and could include provisions for social distancing, priority services for vulnerable learners, staggered start and end times, modified attendance requirements and a combination of school-based and distance learning, it says.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.